 Achilles tendonitis is an overuse disorder typically caused by a sudden increase of activity (commonly with repetitive movements).
 Microscopic tears occur and if the activity causing the injury is continued the tears will not heal.
-People with a flattening of the arch or excessive pronation are more likely to develop Achilles tendonitis and tendonosis.
+Most commonly people with supination, tend to walk on the outside of their foot, are prone to these conditions.
+Also, people with a flattening of the arch or excessive pronation are more likely to develop Achilles tendonitis and tendonosis.
 This is because there is a greater demand on the Achilles tendon when walking.
 Wearing proper supportive footwear is important to promote healing and avoid future injuries.
 There are two main causes of Achilles tendonitis: lack of flexibility and over-pronation, but it can be caused by other factors as well.

 Recent changes in footwear and changes in exercise routines can contribute to the development of Achilles tendonitis.
 Achilles tendonitis is most commonly found in middle-aged individuals because as we age, our tendons become less flexible and in turn, more susceptible to injury.
 Sometimes degeneration involves the location where the tendon connects to the heel bone.
 In rare, chronic degeneration, cases it is possible that a rupture of the tendon will result.

 A doctor will evaluate the condition and range of motion of the tendon.
-Other imaging devices may be used to evaluate the condition of the tendon such as x-rays.
+Other imaging devices may be used to evaluate the condition of the tendon such as ultrasound imaging and x-rays.

 Based on the degree of damage and the length of time the patient has been experiencing these conditions different treatments are used.
 In the early stages or during a sudden inflammation treatment may include:

-- If over-pronation or an abnormal gait is an issue, an evaluation or examination should be performed and prescription orthotics may be necessary
+Custom orthotics - If over-pronation/supination or an abnormal gait is an issue, an evaluation or examination should be performed and prescription orthotics may be necessary

 When non-surgical techniques do not restore the tendon surgery may be required.
 Based on the extent of the injury and age of the patient the surgeon will select the appropriate procedure to repair the tendon.